SilvioJPEG/anon-chat-react/README.md

 Anonymous chat built with MERN stack
 ## Usage
 Anonymous chat that doesn't require registration.
+Chat has an implementation of custom emojies and image uploads.
 ## Stack
 ###### Backend:
 * MongoDB